dspenard/angular-tiny-editor/README.md

 The functionality I added to this custom angular-tiny-editor component includes the ability to add additional dropdown menus to the menu bar and the ability to use an external plugin for autocompletion, which pulls its data from the additional dropdown menu.
 Thanks to https://stevendevooght.github.io/tinyMCE-mention/javascripts/tinymce/plugins/mention/plugin.js for the handy tinymce mention plugin.

-## Dependencies
+## Installation and Dependencies

 Clone the repository and run

     npm install

     to install all modules, and then run

     npm start

     to run the application at http://localhost:4200

 This project was built with the Angular CLI, and besides the usual list of modules installed, I also installed

     bootstrap ver 3.3.7,

     jquery ver 3.3.1,

     tinymce ver 4.7.11

 and all of these dependencies will be installed for you when you run npm install.